 - Syntax highlighting shows your code in different colours.
 This helps you spot any errors, and understand the structure of your code.

 - Auto-indent helps you keep your code tidy.

 - Project navigation and tabs helps you move between the different files in your project.

 - Auto-completion shows you keywords you could use to finish what you’re typing, so you don’t have to remember all the possible commands.

 We recommend you use Atom or Visual Studio Code at codebar.
 Both are free, open source, and run on Windows, Mac, and Linux.
 Sublime Text 3 is another popular choice.
-It’s free to download & use for as long as you like (though it will nag you intermittently to buy it when you save your work), and it runs on Windows, Mac and Linux.
+It’s free to download and use for as long as you like (though it will nag you intermittently to buy it when you save your work), and it runs on Windows, Mac and Linux.